StuartMVG/vite-plugin-shopify-assets-sweep/README.md

 ["logo.svg", "mezereon.js", "mezereon.css.liquid", "manifest.json"]
 ```

 > These filenames should match what's in the `assets/` folder exactly.
+The manifest.json file need to be included in the static-assets.json file to prevent it from being deleted.

 ---